Livingston – Billings – Glendive

 Travel tip: Pictures okay, but don’t mess with private property.

-Before the mountain men, prospectors, and settlers moved west, Montana was home to thousands of Native Americans.
+Before the mountain men, prospectors, and settlers moved west, Montana was home to thousands of Indigenous peoples.
 The Little Bighorn Battlefield National Monument, near Hardin (pop.
 3,829), is testimony of their valiant efforts to protect their land from outsiders.
-The U.S. Army had been sent west by the government to subdue Native Americans.
+The U.S. Army was sent west by the government to subdue Indigenous people.
 At the famous Battle of the Little Bighorn, June 25-26, 1876, various tribes fought back and were victorious.
 Sioux and Cheyenne warriors led by Crazy Horse and Sitting Bull delivered a deadly blow, killing George Custer and many soldiers.
+The landscape on which the battle played out in 1876 is described in considerable detail in a technical paper in a repository at The University of Alabama.
 An outfit called Apsaalooke Tours offers a one-hour tour of the site.
 A stop here is a must for all who travel this way.

 Montana History Remembered